 Some states offer additional job protection; see the leave policies in the LOA Toolkit.

 You can check your remaining days of job protection using mySedgwick.
-Sedgwick will notify you, your manager and your HR representative when you have used all your job-protected time.
+Sedgwick will notify you, your manager and your People Partner when you have used all your job-protected time.

 Returning from a non-job-protected leave